Beach scene with sandy dunes and grass, ocean waves in the distance, blue sky with clouds, and a seagull flying overhead.

 Working together

-In the near future, I’ll also be offering walk-and-talk therapy and in-person counselling in New Plymouth.
+In the near future, I’ll be offering walk-and-talk therapy and in-person counselling in New Plymouth.
 If you’re interested, you’re welcome to email me or sign up for the newsletter below to be kept informed.

 I prefer rainy days and dramatic skies to heat and sunshine, and don’t do too well with small talk.
 A few of my favourite things ~ walking in New Plymouth’s breath-taking nature with my husband and golden retriever, spending time with our 3 children (all grown up), reading and big mugs of tea.